vadniks/Klenalo/Readme.md

 # Klenalo - realtime encrypted message & file exchanger and distributed file storage manager for local area networks

-## _PROJECT IS TEMPORARY SEMI-SUSPENDED DUE TO THE LACK OF FREE TIME_

 ## Project is in early development stage

 ## No license yet - `TODO`